artemave/artemave.github.com/_posts/2014-07-10-ajax-in-rails-how-it-is-meant-to-be.md

 {% include JB/setup %}

-_If you can use [turbolinks](https://github.com/rails/turbolinks) in your project, use it and read no further._
+_If you can use [turbolinks](https://github.com/rails/turbolinks) (e.g. brand new project), use it and read no further.
+It'll cost you nothing and will get you a long way before you need anything more sophisticated._

 Like so many others, the website I am currently working on is using client side js and ajax to make user experience snappier by not reloading page when they click links and buttons.
 But, ultimately, every user action results in a server call.
 No state is client side only.